 Obviously, a bearing with a very stiff grease and tight seals will be harder to turn due to lubricant drag and seal drag and will not allow your skates to roll freely.
 Less obviously, a cheap bearing UNDER LOAD will not spin as freely because the raceways are not as round.
 With oil lubrication, you can spin it for longer by hand as there very little load but this does not replicate skate conditions which is why the finger spinning test is misleading.
 A bearing with good roundness and surface finish on the balls and raceways requires less effort to rotate under load.

 Bearings can be supplied with metal shields to keep out larger particles of dirt or rubber seals (sometimes called contact seals) which will stop dust too.
 Metal shields will allow small particles of dirt into the bearing.
 Contact seals rub on the inner ring of the bearing to create an effective seal but greatly increase bearing drag which is not great for skate use.

-A better solution is the non contact seal.
+A better solution is the non-contact seal.
 This design gives better protection than shields but without the drag caused by normal seals.
-Finally, as they are only a push fit in the outer ring of the bearing, non contact seals can be easily removed and re-fitted when you clean and re-lubricate the bearing.
+Finally, as they are only a push fit in the outer ring of the bearing, non-contact seals can be easily removed and re-fitted when you clean and re-lubricate the bearing.

 Bearing rings and balls are not perfectly round and the balls and raceways, even after extensive fine grinding and polishing, are not perfectly smooth.
 These machining/grinding imperfections cause extra vibration.
 Our skate bearings are EMQ grade which, after testing, only the lower noise P5 bearings were selected.
 These have better roundness and smoother raceways which means a smoother running and lower torque bearing.